Hands-on prototyping – Interactive Plant Care System

 entanglement of matter and meaning.
 Duke University Press, Durham London.

-Accessibility and Inclusion – Plant Care Design Product
+Accessibility and Inclusion – Interactive Plant Care System

 The accessibility analysis focuses on both requirements and possible barriers.